 Previously, trails were unmarked and un-mapped.
 As of April 2016 A new large wide gravel trail named the Lakeview trail is a 5km loop around Witherod Lake.
 Similar to what you would see in Point Pleasant Park, this large main trail system is very well constructed with plenty of room for walkers, bikers and joggers alike.
 The gravel bed can be rough as it is brand new and will likely settle over time.
 As for now, certain bikes and strollers will have a tough time on the large gravel trail.

 The rest of the park is largely un-marked, which is a good thing for adventuresome hikers, as there are plenty of “off-path” opportunities, but be sure to keep track of where you are going, especially in wooded areas not near the shoreline.
-Non-motorized boating here is fantastic, but given the lack of boat launch areas, it’s up to you to plan your route.
+The lake is great for paddling (non-motorized boats only) and can be accessed via the new boat launch area off of Old Sambro Road.

 The trails off of the parking lot on St. Margarets Bay road are a very popular spot for people to walk their dogs so you may come across some mess along the main paths.
 Once you stray from the main paths you are rewarded with all kinds of great finds.
 The park is full of interesting geology, lakeside views, streams, rivers, vegetation, beaver dams and wildlife you don’t normally see in the city.
 Recommended reading: “Trees and Shrubs of the Maritimes”.